thelonesaiyan/Udemy_ML/README.md

 ## 3. Classification
   ### 3.1 Logistic Regression
   In this module I learned about the first classification model i.e. Logistic regression and how the sigmoid function works.
 I also learned the idea of confusion matrix and accuracy score
+  ### 3.2 KNN Classifier
+  In this I learned about the KNN and how it works, it finds the n nearest neighbours to the given value and the group having most neighbors in the groups is taken as the value for the given data.
+It's so simple and easy approach.
+Also I calculated the accuracy and confusion matrix for the same and it has more accuracy and better matrix result than the Logistic Regression.